Andrew Laming

-Andrew Charles Laming (born 30 September 1966) is a former Australian politician who was a member of the House of Representatives representing the Division of Bowman, Queensland, for the Liberal National Party of Queensland from 2004 to 2022.
-He sat with the Liberal Party in federal parliament.
+Andrew Charles Laming (born 30 September 1966) is an Australian medical doctor and former politician.
+He was a Liberal Party member of the House of Representatives representing the Division of Bowman for the Liberal National Party of Queensland from 2004 to 2022.

 Laming was a medical practitioner and a management consultant before entering politics.
 He is the son of former Queensland state Liberal MP Bruce Laming, who held the seat of Mooloolah from 1992 until 2001, and served as Deputy Speaker of the Queensland Legislative Assembly.

 Early life

 Laming was born on 30 September 1966 in Hobart, Tasmania.
 He was educated at the Anglican Church Grammar School.
 He studied medicine at the University of Queensland and is a fellow of the Royal Australian and New Zealand College of Ophthalmologists.
 He also holds a Diploma in obstetrics and gynaecology from the Royal College of Obstetricians and Gynaecologists, as well as a Master of Public Administration from the John F. Kennedy School of Government of Harvard University, a Master of Public Policy from Charles Darwin University and a Master of Philosophy in Public Health from the University of Sydney.
 He has worked in public health, economics, ophthalmology.